sdeleuze/demo-kotlin-default-values/README.md

-This is a repro project for https://github.com/spring-projects/spring-boot/issues/15397: Default values of Kotlin-based ConfigurationProperties are not documented properly.
+This is a repro project for constructor-based properties default values related to https://github.com/spring-projects/spring-boot/issues/15397.

 To reproduce the issue:
  - Run `./gradlew kaptKotlin`